Delay-rate tradeoff in ergodic interference alignment: Best schemes

 For small values of $n$, we can find the best parent JAP-B schemes by hand.
 (The task is simplified by noting that the optimal $a_k$ will be nonzero and increasing in $k$.)
 Table \ref{tab:smallk} gives the delay exponents of the best JAP-B schemes for $n = 3, \dots, 8$ and $K\leq n-2$.

-We can also consider child schemes based on parent JAP-B schemes.
-Figure 1 plots the performance of NGJV and all JAP-B schemes, as well as child schemes derived from them, for $n=3, \dots, 7$.
-Note that for many values of $n$ and $\DOF$, the scheme with the lowest delay exponent is $\JAPB([n])$ or one of the child schemes derived from it.
-(Note however, that the the parent schemes with $n=5, K=2$ and $n=8, K=2$, as well as child schemes derived from them, outperform $\JAPB([n])$ for some degrees of freedom.)
+We also consider child schemes based on parent JAP-B schemes.
+Figure 1 plots the performance of NGJV and all JAP-B schemes, as well as child schemes derived from them, for $n=3, \dots, 8$.
+For many values of $n$ and $\DOF$, the scheme with the lowest delay exponent is $\JAPB(n)$ or a child scheme derived from it, although the JAP-B parent schemes with $(n,K)=(5,2)$ or $(8,2)$, for example, and their child schemes always outperform $\JAP(n)$ for some degrees of freedom.